scolumbia/Maze/README.md

 - Q: How do I create a new maze layout?
   - A: To customize your own maze, simply edit the file "hard.txt."
 Keep the height and width the same.
 Openings are represented by 0's, and blocked squares are represented by 1's.

-## Troubleshooting/ and Where to Get Support
+## Troubleshooting and Where to Get Support
 If you find errors or encounter issues of any kind, email me at columbiase@appstate.edu.

 ## How to Contribute